 HOW DO PELVIC MUSCLES GET WEAK?

 The function of pelvic muscles is to help regulate the flow of urine.
 Subsequently, weak pelvic muscles can contribute to urinary leakage.
-For women, pregnancy, childbirth and being overweight can weaken muscles.
-For men, prostate surgery can weaken pelvic muscles.
-Weak pelvic muscles can cause you to leak urine.
-Fortunately pelvic muscles are like other muscles in the body, can be strengthened by doing specific exercises.
+For women, pregnancy, childbirth and being overweight can help weaken these muscles.
+For men, prostate surgery may also weaken pelvic muscles.
+Fortunately, pelvic muscles, like other muscles in the body, can be strengthened by doing specific exercises.

 WHAT ARE KEGEL EXERCISES?

-A kegel is the name of a pelvic floor exercise, named after Dr. Kegel, who in 1948 discovered the exercise as a method of controlling incontinence in women following childbirth.
-These exercises are now recommended for women with stress urinary incontinence, some men who have urinary incontinence after prostate surgery, and people who have fecal (stool) incontinence.
+A "Kegel" is a pelvic floor exercise, named after Dr. Arnold Kegel, an American gynecologist.
+Dr. Kegel developed this exercise as a method for controlling incontinence in women following childbirth.
+These exercises are now recommended for women with stress urinary incontinence, men who have urinary incontinence after prostate surgery, and people who have fecal (stool) incontinence.

 The principle behind Kegel exercises is to strengthen the muscles of the pelvic floor, thereby improving the urethral and rectal sphincter function.
 The success of Kegel exercises depends on proper technique and adherence to a regular exercise program.